 Reports show that many in big cities are increasingly suffering from some kind of chronic disease these days.
 The number is slowly increasing in villages too.
 The causes are often a busy lifestyle, uncontrolled diets, a lack of physical exercise, stress, and contamination of food and drinking water.
 Some of these diseases, such as obesity, diabetes, stress, and high blood pressure, are often manageable and preventable through improved diets, exercise, early detection, and treatment.
 Therefore, there is a need for the government to prioritise the control of diseases that are caused by contaminated food and water and a polluted environment which, to a large extent, is beyond the control of a single person.
 This article will, therefore, focus on how toxic metal ions found in the environment can cause chronic diseases and how we can keep ourselves safe from these pollutants.

-High population growth and poor supply and management have resulted in an acute water shortage in Kathmandu.
+In the water High population growth and poor supply and management have resulted in an acute water shortage in Kathmandu.
 Kathmandu Valley residents have already waited for 20 years for the much-vaunted Melamchi drinking water project and they are not certain how much longer they will have to wait.
 Out of 400 million litres of daily demand for water, Kathmandu Upatyaka Khanepani Limited is currently only able to supply 130 million litres.
 The demand for water is, therefore, largely met by private tankers and underground water from tube-wells or wells.
 There is no guarantee, however, if such water is drinkable.

 According to the World Health Organisation (WHO) standard, drinking water should not contain any harmful chemicals, toxic metal ions such as arsenic, cadmium, lead, and mercury, and microorganisms.
 If present, they must not exceed certain parts per million (1mg/litre).
 It is uncertain whether drinking water in all of Nepal’s cities is tested for contamination, as many cities do not have essential equipment and laboratories to measure its quality.
 Water contaminated with toxic metals cannot be purified by boiling and filtration.
 The effects of such metals are seen only after a long time of exposure and therefore, they are sometime called ‘silent killers’.
 Toxic metals are ubiquitous environmental contaminants.
 Millions of people in South Asian countries are affected by arsenic poisoning through drinking ground water.
 WHO has estimated that one out of 10 deaths in Bangladesh could be from arsenic-triggered cancers.